 It is proposed that the campus close for 11 days between Saturday, December 22, 2012, and Tuesday, January 1, 2013, with plans to reopen on Wednesday, January 2, 2013.
 This period includes four University paid holidays (December 24, 25, 31, 2012 and January 1, 2013).
 However, three days (December 26, 27, and 28, 2012) are not paid holidays.

 University policy related to Curtailment Leave allows eligible employees to use three vacation days in advance of actual accrual.
 Policy-covered staff employees and those academic employees who accrue vacation leave may use either vacation, compensatory time (if available), or leave without pay to compensate for these three work days during the closure period.

-For exclusively represented employees, requirements under the Higher Education Employer-Employee Relations Act will be observed, including the proposed increase in the amount of vacation leave that may be used in advance of accrual.
+For exclusively represented employees, labor contracts may include similar language and requirements under the Higher Education Employer-Employee Relations Act will be observed.

 - Employees may utilize vacation days in advance of their actual accrual.